Leiguo924/landsat_dl/README.md

 * However, it's incomplete with large gaps, and of course is out of date.

 ## What's different?
-* Seach image list through the USGS web api
+* Seach image list through the USGS web API
 * Allow individual band downloading from Google<br>

 ***Yes, I want them both.***